University of Glasgow: Governance and administration

 In common with the other ancient universities of Scotland the university's constitution is laid out in the Universities (Scotland) Acts.
 These Acts create a tripartite structure of bodies: the University Court (governing body), the Academic Senate (academic affairs), and the General Council (advisory).
 There is also a clear separation between governance and executive administration.

 The university's constitution, academic regulations, and appointments are described in the university calendar, while other aspects of its story and constitution are detailed in a separate "history" document.

-Officers

-There are several officers of the university.
-The role of each involves the management of the operations of Glasgow.

-Chancellor
+University officials

+The university's three most significant officials are its chancellor, principal, and rector, whose rights and responsibilities are largely derived from the Universities (Scotland) Act 1858.

 The Chancellor is the titular head of the university and President of the General Council.
 They award all degrees, although this duty is generally carried out by the Vice-Chancellor, appointed by them.
 The current Chancellor is Dame Katherine Grainger, a former rower who is Britain's most decorated female Olympian, the current chair of UK Sport, and former Chancellor of Oxford Brookes University.
 She is an alumna of the university, with a Master of Philosophy (MPhil) in Medical Law and Medical Ethics.
 She is the first woman to hold the office in the university.

-Rector
+Day-to-day management of the university is undertaken by the University Principal (who is also Vice-Chancellor).
+The current principal is Andy Schofield who replaced Sir Anton Muscatelli in October 2025.
+There are also several Vice-Principals, each with a specific remit.
+They, along with the Clerk of Senate, play a major role in the day-to-day management of the university.